 Dependencies

 Please avoid introducing new dependencies to Appwrite without consulting the team.
-New dependencies can be very helpful but also introduce new security and privacy issues, complexity, and impact total docker image size.
+New dependencies can be very helpful, but they also introduce new security and privacy issues, complexity, and impact total docker image size.

-Adding a new dependency should have vital value on the product with minimum possible risk.
+Adding a new dependency should contribute vital value to the product with minimum possible risk.

 Introducing New Features

-We would 💖 you to contribute to Appwrite, but we would also like to make sure Appwrite is as great as possible and loyal to its vision and mission statement 🙏.
+We would 💖 you to contribute to Appwrite, but we would also like to make sure that Appwrite is as great as possible and remains loyal to its vision and mission statement 🙏.

 For us to find the right balance, please open an issue explaining your ideas before introducing a new pull request.

-This will allow the Appwrite community to have sufficient discussion about the new feature value and how it fits in the product roadmap and vision.
+This will allow the Appwrite community to have a sufficient discussion about the new feature value and how it aligns with the product roadmap and vision.

-This is also important for Appwrite maintainers to discuss the feature's design and architecture to help the contribution fit in organically in the Appwrite codebase.
+This is also important for Appwrite maintainers to discuss the feature's design and architecture to help the contribution fit organically in the Appwrite codebase.
 Some bigger features might need to go through our RFC process.

 Other Ways to Help